AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-actions/define-values-in-a-radio-or-selected-field-in-a-form.md

    >[!NOTE]
    >
-   >If you don't enter a&nbsp;Stored Value, Marketo will use the&nbsp;Display Value&nbsp;and store that.
+   >If you don't enter a Stored Value, Marketo will use the Display Value and store that.

    ![](assets/image2014-9-15-16-3a29-3a30.png)

    >[!TIP]
    >
-   >Click **Advanced Editor**&nbsp;to copy/paste a list of values if you want.
+   >Click **Advanced Editor** to copy/paste a list of values if you want.
 It can be a real time saver.

 1. Click **Finish**.